daveprowse/tac-course/lesson-12/splat/splat-expression.md

 >
 > but that is the legacy sequence - [*] is recommended.

 - Initialize and apply your code.
 It should result in two volume IDs displayed in the terminal.
 Check these against the state file and against the AWS console.

+> Note: If you use WSL, containers, or another secondary Linux-based system instead of a full virtual machine, then you might not receive complete results from the `terraform output`.
+To fix this, increase the AWS provider version to 5.0 or higher.
+Or, use proper virtual machines within a virtualization system such as VirtualBox, VMWare Workstation, KVM, Proxmox, etc...

 - **Destroy the infrastructure**